crypticterminal/dow-j.github.io/_posts/2017-12-16-overthewire-bandit-wargame-walkthrough.md

 ## Level 1 -> 2

-The password for the next level is stored in a file called **-** located in the home directoryy
+The password for the next level is stored in a file called **-** located in the home directory

 ```
 $ ls
 -